StevenYeu/sdsc_interview_workshop/slides.md

 # Linked List - Fast/Slow Pointer

-Common techinque for solving linked list problem is using a fast and slow pointer.
+Common technique for solving linked list problem is using a fast and slow pointer.

 For example, have one pointer advance one node and a second pointer move two nodes

 ## Applications

-- Cycle Dectection
+- Cycle Detection
 - Finding Middle of Linked List

 ---

 # Linked List - Fast/Slow Pointer

-Common techinque for solving linked list problem is using a fast and slow pointer.
+Common technique for solving linked list problem is using a fast and slow pointer.

 For example, have one pointer advance one node and a second pointer move two nodes

 ## Applications

-- Cycle Dectection
+- Cycle Detection
 - Finding Middle of Linked List

-## Cycle Dectecton Example
+## Cycle Detecting Example

 ```go
 type ListNode struct {